nawras92/mini-projects/random-quote/README.md

 ## Technologies used:
 - HTML
 - CSS (flexbox is used)
-- NodeJs (http, fs, path, mustache, and mathjs libraries are used)
+- NodeJs (http, fs, path, mustache, and mathjs modules are used)

 > I create for creation's sake [~ Nawras Ali](https://learnwithnaw.com)/[Videos](https://youtube.com/c/learnwithnaw)